BurnOutTrader/tick-trader/README.md

 cargo run -p tt-engine --bin tt-engine-test_strategy
 ```

-It connects over UDS, performs topic-level Subscribe for hot and account topics, and then requests a key-based market data stream.
+It connects over UDS for control and lossless streams.
+Hot market data (Ticks/Quotes/MBP10) is delivered via SHM snapshots once announced; the engine automatically starts per-(topic,key) SHM readers.
+If SHM is not available for a stream, the engine falls back to UDS delivery.

 ## 📚 Documentation index